microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-collectinvestigationpackageresponseaction.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Describes a response action to collect details for an investigation package.
+Describes a response action that collects details for an investigation package.

 Inherits from [microsoft.graph.security.responseAction](../resources/security-responseaction.md).